-Our modules are designed to easily inculcate this skillset in your behaviour through our 11 factors, that employers are actively seeking while recruiting globally.
+The modules in our employability course designed to easily inculcate this skill-set in your behaviour through our 11 factors that the employers, and recruiters are actively seeking while recruiting globally.

 Showcase your best in the job market by benefitting from years of employability research and training.

-Learn about the theory of teamwork using Tuckman and Belbin's models and various other studies that explain group dynamics.
-Understand the theoretical structure of relationships and conflicts to realise the common mistakes caused by you or others when interacting with people.
+Learn about the theory of teamwork using Tuckman and Belbin models, and various other studies that explain group dynamics.
+Understand the theoretical structure of relationships, and conflicts to realise the common mistakes caused by you, or others when interacting with people.